thooks1203/echodeed/replit.md

 # EchoDeed™ - Anonymous Kindness Platform

 ## Overview
 EchoDeed™ is a mobile-first web application designed to foster and track anonymous acts of kindness through a community-driven feed.
 It allows users to anonymously share kind acts, browse a global feed with filtering options, and view a real-time global kindness counter.
 The platform prioritizes anonymity by operating without user profiles or personal information.
-Currently deployed at **Dudley High School in Greensboro, NC** (grades 9-12), the platform focuses on building character and empathy, with plans for future expansion into additional schools and corporate wellness.
+Currently being demoed at **Eastern Guilford High School in Gibsonville, NC** (grades 9-12), led by Principal of the Year Dr. Marcus Harris, the platform focuses on building character and empathy in diverse school communities, with plans for future expansion into additional schools and corporate wellness.
 Key capabilities include anonymous posting, a global kindness feed, real-time filtering and counting, robust content moderation, service hour tracking with photo verification, and local Greensboro business reward partnerships.
 The project emphasizes student privacy protection, workload reduction for teachers through automation, and regulatory compliance.

 ## User Preferences
 Preferred communication style: Simple, everyday language.